 Download Lesson 11 Here: Lesson 11: Writers Use Strategies When They Try to Spell Difficult Words

-It is important that students know they don’t need to spell all words perfectly for their initial drafts of a piece of writing, but they also need to realize that these pieces must be “readable”.
-Whether it is a teacher, a peer or even themselves, when they pick up their story they need to be able to read the piece even if the words they chose were difficult to spell.
+It is important that students know they don’t need to spell all words perfectly for their initial drafts.
+They also need to realize that these pieces must be “readable”.

 This lesson helps students to remember to use strategies when they are stuck on the spelling of a new word.